Most Frequent Customer Service Inquiries

 The quickest way to reach us with any questions is by email: email@example.com

-We use the highest grade, American, PTFE coating on the market that is resistant to heat up to 500 degrees and is oven and dishwasher safe.
-The coating is also PFOA free.
+We use the highest grade American PTFE coating on the market that is resistant to heat up to 500 degrees and is oven and dishwasher safe.
+The coating is made without PFOA.

-This coating lasts much longer than coatings like ceramics that degrade every use and has shown to last up to 10x some competitor surfaces.
+Our coating lasts much longer than coatings like ceramics that degrade with every use and have shown to last up to 10x longer than some competitors' non stick surfaces.

 I generally cook with cast iron.
 What should I expect with stainless steel?